In this article

 • Forfeiting the vendor discounts for remitting state sales tax payments on time or early

 Finance automation streamlines expense allocation and speeds up month-end close procedures.
-By pairing the right tool or platform with your accounting software, you can avoid missed deductions and filing deadlines.
+You can avoid missed deductions and filing deadlines by pairing the right tool or platform with your accounting software.

 Just make sure you choose a solution that makes it easy to upload receipts or digital expense transaction records.
 If it also lets you create smart rules for auto-categorizing and syncing your expenses to your GL, so much the better.